Can I File for Unemployment While Receiving Workers’ Compensation in Wilkes-Barre?

 Are there any cases in which I can collect unemployment and workers comp?

 In Pennsylvania, it is indeed possible to file for unemployment while receiving workers’ compensation.
-However, both programs are state funded, which means that whatever benefits you collect through one program is offset by the other.
+However, both programs are state-funded, which means that whatever benefits you collect through one program are offset by the other.
 In other words, you cannot receive double benefits by collecting from both programs.
-If you are receiving unemployment benefits at the time that your workers compensation benefits kick into action, your workers’ comp benefits will be reduced in accordance with the unemployment you received.
+If you are receiving unemployment benefits at the time that your workers’ compensation benefits kick into action, your workers’ comp benefits will be reduced in accordance with the unemployment you received.
 You will not have to pay anything back out of your own pocket; rather, your unemployment benefits will be docked based on how much you’re receiving through workers’ compensation.

 It’s also worth noting that in a case like this, if your initial workers’ comp claim is denied, but eventually approved, you can receive retroactive payment.
 So if you’re stuck in court for a year fighting your case, and then win, you can receive workers’ comp payment for the year prior.

-The Workers’ Comp Lawyers at Munley Law are Here To Help
+The Wilkes-Barre Workers’ Comp Lawyers at Munley Law Are Here To Help

-At Munley Law, each of our lawyers has over a decade of experience, as well as hands-on trial and courtroom experience.
+At Munley Law Personal Injury Attorneys, each of our lawyers has over a decade of experience, as well as hands-on trial and courtroom experience.
 We do not get paid unless we win your case, and we will be by your side as you fight to make things right.
-If you are in the process of seeking workers’ compensation, or if you have questions about your rights to these benefits, please don’t hesitate to reach out to Munley Law.
+If you are in the process of seeking workers’ compensation, or if you have questions about your rights to these benefits, please don’t hesitate to reach out to Munley Law Personal Injury Attorneys.
 Contact us today to schedule your free initial consultation and learn how we can help protect your interests.

 Share this post: